-- The Unpadded Partition Table encoding method is used for a segment that appears in the - URI as a pair of variable-length numeric fields separated by a dot (".") character, and in - 2363 the binary encoding as a 3-bit "partition" field followed by two variable length binary - 2364 integers.
-The number of characters in the two URI fields is always less than or equal to a - known limit, and the number of bits in the binary encoding is always a constant number - 2366 of bits. - The Unpadded Partition Table encoding method makes use of a "partition table."
-The - specific partition table to use is specified in the coding table for a given EPC scheme. - 2369 Input: The input to the encoding method is the URI portion indicated in the "URI - portion" row of the encoding table.
-This consists of two strings of digits separated by a - dot (".") character.
-For the purpose of this encoding procedure, the digit strings to the - 2372 left and right of the dot are denoted C and D, respectively. - 2373 Validity Test: The input must satisfy the following: - C must match the grammar for PaddedNumericComponent as specified in Section 5. - D must match the grammar for NumericComponent as specified in Section 5. - The number of digits in C must match one of the values specified in the "GS1 Company Prefix Digits (L)" column of the partition table.
-The corresponding row is called the "matching partition table row" in the remainder of the encoding procedure. - The value of D, considered as a decimal integer, must be less than 2^N , where N is the number of bits specified in the "other field bits" column of the matching partition table row. - 2383 Output: Construct the output bit string by concatenating the following three components:
+- The Partition Table encoding method is used for a segment that appears in the URI as a pair of - variable-length numeric fields separated by a dot (".") character, and in the binary encoding as a - 2300 3-bit "partition" field followed by two variable length binary integers.
+The number of characters - in the two URI fields always totals to a constant number of characters, and the number of bits in - 2302 the binary encoding likewise totals to a constant number of bits. - 2303 The Partition Table encoding method makes use of a "partition table."
+The specific partition - table to use is specified in the coding table for a given EPC scheme. - 2305 Input: The input to the encoding method is the URI portion indicated in the "URI portion" row - of the encoding table.
+This consists of two strings of digits separated by a dot (".") character. - For the purpose of this encoding procedure, the digit strings to the left and right of the dot are - 2308 denoted C and D, respectively. - 2309 Validity Test: The input must satisfy the following: - C must match the grammar for PaddedNumericComponent as specified in Section 5. - D must match the grammar for PaddedNumericComponentOrEmpty as specified in Section 5. - The number of digits in C must match one of the values specified in the "GS1 Company" - 2314 Prefix Digits (L)" column of the partition table.
+The corresponding row is called the - "matching partition table row" in the remainder of the encoding procedure. - The number of digits in D must match the corresponding value specified in the "Other Field - Digits" column of the matching partition table row.
+Note that if the "Other Field Digits" - column specifies zero, then D must be the empty string, implying the overall input segment - ends with a "dot" character. - 2320 Output: Construct the output bit string by concatenating the following three components: